What is Strife?

-Jente Althuis – Senior Editor
+Axel Dessein – Senior Editor

 John A. Pennell – Senior Editor

 John is a doctoral researcher in the Defence Studies Department (DSD) within the School of Security Studies at King’s College London.
-His PhD is focused upon asymmetric warfare as it relates to Russia’su intervention in Ukraine.
+His PhD is focused upon asymmetric warfare as it relates to Russia’s intervention in Ukraine.
 In addition to specific research interests in Ukraine, Russia, and other former Soviet states, his broader research interests include the role of soft power in conflict; strategic thought; unconventional warfare; and the Middle East.

 John is also a Career Member of the U.S. Senior Foreign Service, currently serving in Kyiv, Ukraine.
 His prior assignments have included Afghanistan, El Salvador, Indonesia, Iraq, Kenya, and Uzbekistan.
-He has an M.S. in National Security Strategy from the National Defense University/National War College (Washington, DC), an M.A. in Political Science from American University (Washington, DC), and a B.A. in Politics from The Catholic University of America (Washington, DC).
+He has an M.S. in National Security Strategy from the National Defense University/National War College (Washington, D.C.), an MA in Political Science from American University (Washington, D.C.), and a BA in Politics from The Catholic University of America (Washington, D.C.).